rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The organization when using GitHub's API is identified with a `login`.
-If you have used GitHub before, you might know that this is a part of the organization URL: `https://github.com/the-road-to-learn-react`.
+When using GitHub's API, an organization is identified with a `login`.
+If you have used GitHub before, you might know this is a part of the organization URL: `https://github.com/the-road-to-learn-react`.
 By providing a `login` to identify the organization, you can request data about it.
-In this example, you have specified two fields in order to access the `name` and `url` fields.
-The request should succeed and return you on the right-hand side of your GraphiQL application something similar to the following output:
+In this example, you have specified two fields to access data about the organization's `name` and `url`.
+The request should return something similar to the following output:

 {{< highlight javascript >}}
 {